ruiyang00/cmpe273-assignment3/README.md

  p = (1- exp(-k/(m/n))^k
-Let's say that we want the false positive to be around 0.01 then we have m = roughly around 9,585,000  and k = 7 (i have clacualte this 7 is the best for 0.01 false positive with m = roughly around 9,585,000 around 1.2MB.
+Let's say that we want the false positive to be around 0.01 then we have m = roughly around 9,585,000  and k = 7 (i have clacualte this 7 is the best for 0.01 false positive with m = roughly around 9,585,000 so the side of 24 size of a bitarray would meet this requirement of 1 million items
 To sum up, it depends on how the designer makes trade off between the false positive rate and bit array size and hashes.